SAP-samples/teched2022-IN280/exercises/ex2/ex23/readme.md

-# Deploy a faulty integration flow
+# Exercise 2.3 - Deploy a faulty integration flow

 In this exercise you will copy a prepared integration flow, configure, deploy it, and provoke a deployment exception.